EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/03-User-Needs-and Benchmarking.md

 - Convenience
     > - Ease of installation and aesthetic decisions
 - Redundancies and backups
     > - Backup's in case of weaker main systems.

     Finally we had the end result of the ranked tables which can be found below in order of the deemed most important needs to less important needs.

 #### User Needs Table

 The categories were determined based on criticality to core device function, user impact and usability, technical dependencies and feasibility, risk and safety considerations and less critical but still important aspects.
 We were able to narrow that down into 11 categories in no specific order.
-The need statments in the table below are in order of importance with most important being first per catagory.
+The need statements in the table below are in order of importance with most important being first per category.
 Our Team determined the ranking based on direct impact on system reliability and core performance, user safety and failure prevention, user control and customization flexibility, ease of use and accessibility, environmental resilience and durability, convenience and aesthetic features, and redundancies and backups.

 # Device Requirements Tables